chef/chef-web-docs/chef_master/source/api_automate.rst

 As the name implies, filters serve to narrow the scope of a search.
 There are many endpoints in the Compliance API that support filters.
 For each endpoint that supports filters, ``filter`` is listed as one of it's parameters.
-In all cases When ``filter`` is included as a parameter, all filters listed below are allowed for inclusion.
+In all cases when ``filter`` is included as a parameter, all filters listed below are allowed for inclusion.

 +----------------+--------------------------------------------------+
 | Name           | Filters search results based on scans that have: |